aaqibpanjwani/aaqibpanjwani.github.io/_posts/2023-01-24-Self-care-best-care.md

 ## From what I've learned and am continuing to learn/implement: Selfcare is the best form of care
 - Workout
 - Make a meal I really enjoy (breakfast is my go-to to treat my sweet tooth).
-Chocolate chip protein pancakes (almost) every morning :smile:
+Chocolate chip protein pancakes (almost) every morning 😄
 - Watching youtube videos that bring me joy
 - Taking care of my overall hygiene (shower, brush teeth, etc)
 - Listen to my favorite music playlist